WeirdMidas/perfd-opt/README.md

 sdm430 (HMP+Interactive+Project WIPE)
 ```

-- EAS+Schedutil: The device traditionally has EAS, therefore its optimizations focus primarily on energy efficiency.
+- **EAS+Schedutil**: The device traditionally has EAS, therefore its optimizations focus primarily on energy efficiency.
 Exclusive features of EAS+Schedutil:
   - Minimum and maximum frequency control according to power modes.
 Specifically controls the frequency of the big/prime cores, leaving the LITTLE cores untouched.
+  - Use the big/prime cluster only for sustained and/or heavy tasks.
+Avoid using the big/prime cluster for demands below that level; use the LITTLE cluster to handle those tasks efficiently.
-- HMP+Interactive+Project WIPE: The device has HMP, therefore its optimizations focus on aligning the HMP's behavior with the EAS.
+- **HMP+Interactive+Project WIPE**: The device has HMP, therefore its optimizations focus on aligning the HMP's behavior with the EAS.
 Allowing the HMP to be "energy conscious" similar to the EAS.
 Exclusive features of HMP+Interactive+ProjectWipe:
   - Less energy waste at intermediate frequencies, delivering the necessary power for each specific task.
-- Both: In both EAS and HMP, there will be collaborative optimizations that favor your decision-making, see below:
-  - Improve the ability to anticipate load without needing forecasting, allowing the scheduler to be more predictable, consistent, and comfortable in meeting demand without unnecessary stress, reducing overhead considerably.
-  - Make the scheduler less symmetrical and more asymmetrical, allowing the scheduler to schedule tasks based on the actual capacity of the cores, and not on the quantity, allowing the scheduler to schedule tasks that extract maximum latency and throughput according to the SOC.
+  - Avoid using frequencies higher than necessary; be mindful and allow each demand to be met according to its need and "hunger."
+- **CAF CPU Boost Framework**: The module also uses Qualcomm's boost framework for each compatible SOC IF I have the time and patience.
+The optimizations and improvements resulting from optimizing the boost framework are: reduction of micro-jitter and latency variation in "common" UX demands, such as scrolling for example.
+And to improve the ability of the LITTLE Cluster to handle demands efficiently and within the demand limit they can handle, reduce the energy consumption of the big/prime cluster, allowing the LITTLE cluster to handle light to medium demands as much as possible, where the Big cluster should only be used for heavy loads and to receive tasks that the LITTLE cluster cannot handle.

 ## Requirements